tickup-se/mlink_subscribe_test/README.md

 # MLink stream test

-Based on SpiderRocks example code this program streams a set of tickers and counts the number of open and close cross trades.
+Based on SpiderRocks example code the live_prints program streams a set of tickers and counts the number of open and close cross trades.

+The program historic_prints is reading trough a historic file and outputs the number of open prints.

-## build
+## build all

 ### MacOS: